Household Safety: Preventing Drowning

 Article Translations: (Spanish)

-Water safety is important at any age, but is especially crucial if you have babies or toddlers in your home.
-Drowning can happen very quickly and in less than 1 inch (2.5 centimeters) of water, so filled bathtubs, swimming pools, wading pools, hot tubs, and even buckets of water and sinks can be dangerous.
+Water safety is important at any age, but especially if you have babies or toddlers.
+Drowning can happen very quickly and in less than 1 inch (2.5 centimeters) of water.
+So filled bathtubs, swimming pools, wading pools, hot tubs, and even buckets of water and sinks can be dangerous.

 To reduce the risk of drowning: